Massage techniques: Which are best for you?

 “Despite more than 50 years of investigation and the promotion of CST [...] there remains a void in credible evidence supporting the ability of these techniques to alter the movement of the cranial sutures or improve patient-centered outcomes. [...]
 It is also imperative that physical therapy professionals who perform cranial techniques do not communicate to patients disproved concepts of moving cranial sutures or balancing cranial rhythms.
 This language is disingenuous and may lead to creating disability in our patients by providing the perception that there is some sort of structural deformity in their body and implying that they are ill” (Flynn, 2006).

-Now we know that the potential benefit of this technique isn’t from cranial sutures moving or cerebrospinal fluid rhythms being restored.
-Still, you may enjoy receiving this type of massage as a part of your treatment because it can be very relaxing.
-When an RMT tunes in and holds your head with intentional slow-moving touch, it can feel calming and restorative.
+Now we know that the potential benefit of this approach isn’t from cranial sutures moving or cerebrospinal fluid rhythms being restored.
+Still, you may enjoy receiving this type of massage as a part of your treatment because it can be deeply relaxing; when an RMT tunes in and holds your head with slow and intentional touch, it can feel calming and restorative.
+Cranio-sacral techniques can be helpful for people who respond well to a slower style of treatment, or find other types of manual therapy to be too stimulating.

 5. Visceral manipulation